kodamok/CourseNotes/99_Productivity/bash/alias.md

 7. You can also create functions that you can call from anywhere.
 Functions can take parameters.
 The following `mkcd` function combines a `mkdir` command with a `cd`-into-the-new-directory command.
 The name of the directory to create is passed as a parameter, exactly like for the `mkdir`command.

     ```bash
     # Create a new directory then cd into it.
-Note th
+Note the
-    #e use of -- to indicate the end of the flags, so
+    # use of -- to indicate the end of the flags, so
     # that you can create a directory whose name starts
     # with a hyphen, and the directory name will not be
     # treated as a flag.